scooby/pyrsistent-mutable/README.md

 If a function isn't calling something in a useful manner, the culprit is probably my very lame implementations in `pyrsistent_mutable.globals`.

+### Don't forget to `return`

+This only munges assignments and expression statements.

 ### Known limits

 Most of these are because I've done very preliminary work to map imperative operations to pyrsistent values